 Lessons take place during school time.
 Secondary pupils are taken out of classes on a rotational basis.
 Although lessons will mainly be face-to-face, some lessons will be online using Google MEETS.
 Some lessons may also take place remotely after school.
 Parental agreement forms for online tuition are included in the registration process.

 There are opportunities to sit graded exams from one of the major bodies, including ABRSM and Trinity Schools of Music.
 These exams attract valuable points which can be recorded on University (UCAS) application forms.

 Progress is monitored throughout the year and parents will receive an annual progress report.
-Senior pupils (S4 to S6) reports will be issued in December and Junior pupils (Primary 6 to S3) will be issued in May.

 How do I get lessons for my child?